MachopCodes/tic-tac-toe/README.md

   - I want to be able to restart a game.
   - I want the game to indicate who's turn it is and winners. `

 -Version Control-
   - Commits were done after every day of coding.
-  - In future projects, commits will be done more frequently / at every success for a better trail.
+  - In future projects, commits will be executed at every success milestone.

 -Unsolved Problems and Additional Features-
   - Ability to display total wins and looses.